 Scope of Group Regulation

-The Model #440 defines the scope of group-wide regulation in the states through various means including defining specific important terms such as the insurance holding company system, an affiliate, and control.
-These are important terms as they are used to define the scope of the group being the ultimate controlling person or entity, and all of its direct and indirectly controlled subsidiaries, and therefore subject to the requirements of the Model #440, which is in turn subject to group-wide supervision.
+The Model #440 defines the scope of group-wide regulation through various means including defining specific important terms such as the insurance holding company system, an affiliate, and control.
+These are important terms as they are used to define the scope of the group being the ultimate controlling person or entity, and all of its direct and indirectly controlled subsidiaries, and therefore subject to the requirements of the Model #440.
 It is important to note that these definitions also consider the extent to which there is either direct or indirect participation in the group, influence and contractual obligations that suggest there is control or influence over the group.
 Consequently, group-wide regulation and supervision includes all insurers, all operating and non-operating holding companies, non-regulated entities and special-purpose entities.
 It also includes other regulated entities such as banks, utilities or securities companies.
 In all cases, the lead state would need to understand all such entities and the risks that such entities pose to the insurer or group as a whole.
-However, with respect to the other regulated entities, Section VI.C. – Insurance Holding Company System Analysis Guidance (Lead State) of this Handbook discusses that the lead state’s role is to establish a plan for communicating and coordinating with the functional regulator as well as other supervisors (e.g., international insurance regulators), if significant events, material concerns, adverse financial condition or prospective risks are identified.
+However, with respect to the other regulated entities, Section VI.C. – Insurance Holding Company System Analysis Guidance (Lead State) of this Handbook discusses that the lead state’s role is to establish a plan for communicating and coordinating with other regulators as well as other supervisors (e.g., international insurance regulators), if significant events, material concerns, adverse financial condition or prospective risks are identified.

 Multi-Jurisdictional/Functional Cooperation

 The scope of group-wide regulation under Model #440 is clearly meant to apply to all entities within the controlled group; it also makes an equally important distinction regarding authority.
 Under the U.S. group supervision approach, the lead state is responsible for understanding all the risks posed by the regulated and non-regulated entities within the group, but it does not have authority over the other regulated entities within the group.
 For many years, state insurance regulators have developed different methods of cooperating with each other in an effort to maximize the effectiveness of regulation while respecting the authority that each state has to protect the policyholders in their state.
 The states have worked together in a multitude of ways to provide these benefits.
 One of the best examples of cooperation is state participation in the NAIC’s Financial Analysis (E) Working Group (commonly referred to as “FAWG”).
 The Working Group’s primary role is to identify insurance companies and groups of national significance that are, or may be, financially troubled, and determine whether appropriate regulatory action is being taken, and if not, what action should be taken.
 This group of state regulators meets and holds conference calls throughout the year.
 This peer review process is an essential part of the state-based system of insurance regulation in that it reinforces the communication and cooperation that is necessary to regulate insurers and insurance groups.

+IAIG: In addition, Model #440 provides definitions for Internationally Active Insurance Group (IAIG) and group-wide supervisor, which allow state insurance regulators to fulfill roles consistent with ComFrame for cooperation across international jurisdictions in supervising IAIGs.
+See additional information in VI.B.

 Supervision Review Process (Risk-focused Financial Surveillance Process)